 - 4WD driven in 4Lo

 The power reading from the flywheel to the wheels is different due to the drivetrain components and their weight.
-A significant amount of power is spent due to friction to spin gears, driveshafts, and joints just to transfer that power to the drive wheels.
+A significant amount of power is spent due to friction to spin gears, driveshafts, differentials, and joints just to transfer that power to the drive wheels.
 This is called driveline loss.

 AWD vs 4WD Fuel Consumption

-So, in conclusion, it’s pretty safe to say that a 4 wheel drive will never be as fuel-efficient as a 2 wheel drive of the same make and model with all variables aside.
-The sheer weight, and friction, combined with rotating mass caused by the heavy drivetrain components of a 4 wheel drive will always result in lower gas mileage over a 2WD.
+So, in conclusion, it’s pretty safe to say that a 4WD will never be as fuel-efficient as a 2WD of the same make and model.
+The weight, and friction, combined with rotating mass caused by the heavy drivetrain components of a 4WD will always result in lower gas mileage over a 2WD with less rotational components.